LOADING ...

 She a whole new world,

-Cars didn't so fast,
+Cars drive so fast,

 And children happily.

-On and on she through the stream,
+On and on she walked the stream,

 the current, her platforms dangling from her shoulder.

-As dusk gathered and began to fall,
+As dusk gathered and night to fall,

 A big square entirely with grass.